• Home

 A Certified Divorce Financial Analyst® (CDFA®) helps couples and their attorneys achieve equitable divorce settlements using knowledge of tax law, asset distribution, and short- and long-term financial planning.
 Looking closely at your future goals, helping you with creative financial solutions to reach a fair divorce settlement.

 A Certified Divorce Coach® is a trained mental health professional who works with you and shepherds you through your divorce.
-Certified Divorce Coaches have unique expertise in divorce, and will help you build or strengthen skills to cope with your emotions, especially at meetings with professionals and your spouse, help you begin to envision your life post-divorce, as a single parent and perhaps going back to work, help you set some goals and identify activities and interests that influence the divorce negotiations, and to establish good communication, boundaries, and strategies for dealing with issues that inevitably arise.
+Certified Divorce Coaches have unique expertise in divorce, and will help you build or strengthen skills to cope with your emotions, especially at meetings with professionals and your spouse.

 Working with a Divorce Professional who holds both these designations will provide a broad scope of professional services to design your customized divorce plan.